The Short Answer

 Slack AI

 - The limitation: It's reactive — you have to know what to ask.
-It doesn't proactively extract tasks, decisions, or leads from your conversations
+It doesn't proactively extract tasks, decisions, or leads

 Microsoft Teams Copilot